“Safari on the beach: suites perched on the golden fringes of the Indian Ocean, with game watching in bush, river and coastal settings”

-Each banda has an ensuite bathroom with solar-heated shower and flush lavatory, livened up by sand floors, shell mosaics and the odd fist of driftwood.
+Each banda has an ensuite bathroom with solar-heated shower, livened up by sand floors, shell mosaics and the odd fist of driftwood.
 You also have a full-length veranda, with unrestricted sea views.
-Double Bandas have a daybed out here, which can be made up if you fancy sleeping alfresco under the star-splashed skies; Twin Bandas have a couch.
+The Bandas have a daybed out here, which can be made up if you fancy sleeping alfresco under the star-splashed skies.

-Newest of all are 5 standalone Maridadi Suites, perched on short stilts directly on the beach and close to the newest-built pool and restaurant.
+Five standalone Maridadi Suites (Swahili for elegant) are perched on short stilts directly on the beach and close to the newest-built pool and restaurant.
 A teak-wood balcony runs around the outside of each, with a couple of cushioned steamer chairs.
-Inside, under a thick thatch roof, is a stylish double bed of chunky dhow wood, with nets and vibrant red cushions / runner; there's also a desk, a sitting area and an indoor shower with solar hot water as well as an outdoor courtyard shower room.
+Inside, under a thick thatch roof, is a stylish 4-poster double bed of chunky dhow wood; there's also a desk, a sitting area and an indoor shower bathroom as well as an outdoor courtyard shower room.

 Two of these connect, via a shared lounge area, to create a generous family suite for 4-5, with 2 bedrooms and 2 bathrooms.

 Meals are served in the spacious restaurant, set on stilts above the beach with amazing views of the Indian Ocean and a deliciously cooling breeze.
-Menus are fixed (and all included in your tariff) but can take account of your dietary preferences so long as you tell the lodge managers, Graeme and Candy , in advance.
+Menus are fixed (and all included in your tariff) but can take account of your dietary preferences so long as you tell the lodge managers in advance.